knative/eventing/test/README.md

   [authenticated with your `KO_DOCKER_REPO`](https://github.com/knative/serving/blob/master/DEVELOPMENT.md#environment-setup)
 - [`docker`](https://docs.docker.com/install/) to be installed

+`PLATFORM` environment variable is optional.
+If it is specified, test images will be built for specific hardware architecture, according to its value (for instance,`linux/arm64`).

 To run the script for all end to end test images:

 ```bash